-- 5. ESMA shall, in consultation with the authorities referred to in paragraph 3, review the recognition of the third country CSD in case of extensions by that CSD in the Union of its services under the procedure set out in paragraphs 2 to 4. - ESMA shall withdraw the recognition of that CSD where the conditions and requirements according to paragraph 2 are no longer met or in the circumstances referred to in Article 18. - 6.
-The Commission may adopt a decision in accordance with the procedure referred to in Article 66, determining that the legal and supervisory arrangements of a third country ensure that CSDs authorised in that third country comply with legally binding requirements which are equivalent to the requirements set out in this Regulation, that those CSDs are subject to effective supervision, oversight and enforcement in that third country on an ongoing basis, and that the legal framework of that third country provides for an effective equivalent system for the recognition of CSDs authorised under third country legal regimes. - 7.
+5. ESMA shall, in consultation with the authorities referred to in paragraph 3, review the recognition of the third country CSD in case of extensions by that CSD in the Union of its services under the procedure set out in paragraphs 2 to 4.

+ESMA shall withdraw the recognition of that CSD where the conditions and requirements according to paragraph 2 are no longer met or in the circumstances referred to in Article 18.

+- 6. The Commission may adopt a decision in accordance with the procedure referred to in Article 66, determining that the legal and supervisory arrangements of a third country ensure that CSDs authorised in that third country comply with legally binding requirements which are in effect equivalent to the requirements set out in this Regulation, that those CSDs are subject to effective supervision, oversight and enforcement in that third country on an ongoing basis, and that the legal framework of that third country provides for an effective equivalent system for the recognition of CSDs authorised under third country legal regimes. - 7.
 In accordance with Article 33 (1) of Regulation (EU) No 1095/2010, ESMA shall establish cooperation arrangements with the relevant competent authorities of third countries whose legal and supervisory frameworks have been recognised as equivalent to this Regulation in accordance with paragraph 6.
-Such arrangements shall specify at least: - (a) the mechanism for the exchange of information between ESMA and the competent authorities of third countries concerned, including access to all information regarding the CSDs authorised in third countries that is requested by ESMA;
+Such arrangements shall specify at least: - (a) the mechanism for the exchange of information between ESMA, the host competent authorities and the competent authorities of third countries concerned, including access to all information regarding the CSDs authorised in third countries that is requested by ESMA and in particular access to information in cases referred to in paragraphs 4a; - (b) the mechanism for prompt notification of ESMA where a third country competent authority deems a CSD it is supervising to be in breach of the conditions of its authorisation or other legislation to which it is obliged to adhere;

-- (b) the mechanism for prompt notification of ESMA where a third country competent authority deems a CSD it is supervising to be in breach of the conditions of its authorisation or other legislation to which it is obliged to adhere; - (c) the procedures concerning the coordination of supervisory activities including, where appropriate, onsite inspections.
+(c) the procedures concerning the coordination of supervisory activities including, where appropriate, onsite inspections.